Leave-one-out Distinguishability in Machine Learning

-\paragraphbe{Empirical results: NNGP with GeLU activation induces higher LOOD than ReLU activation} We now empirically investigate how the activation function affects the LOOD under NNGP.
-Our experiment setting is NNGP for fully connected neural networks with varying depth $\{2, 4, \cdots, 10\}$.
-The training dataset contains 'plane' and 'car' images from CIFAR10.
-We evaluted LOOD over $500$ randomly chosen differing data, and observe under fixed depth, the computed LOOD under ReLU is more than $1.1\times$ higher than LOOD under GeLU in $95\%$ cases.
+Thus the smaller $h(\alpha_{\min})$ is, the smaller LOOD could be.
+See \ref{app:proof_extended_discussion_effect_model} for formal statement and proof. \end{proposition} \cref{lem:low_rank} proves that the LOOD (leakage) over worst-case query is upper bounded by a term $h(\alpha_{min})$ that is small if the kernel matrix is close to a low-rank all-constant matrix.
+Intuitively, this happens because the network output \emph{forgets} most of the information about the input dataset under low rank kernel matrix.
+By combining \cref{prop:activation} and \cref{lem:low_rank}, we conclude that \textit{smooth activations induce higher leakage than non-smooth activations}.
+This is consistent with the intuition that smooth activations allow deeper information propagation, thus inducing more expressive kernels and more memorization of the training data.
+Interestingly, recent work \citep{dosovitskiy2021an} also showed that GeLU enables better model performance than ReLU even in modern architectures such as ViT.
+Our results thus suggest there is a privacy-accuracy tradeoffs by activation choices. \paragraphbe{Experimental results on NNGP validates that GeLU activation induces higher LOOD than ReLU activation} We now empirically investigate how the activation function affects the LOOD under NNGP.
+We evaluate NNGP for fully connected neural networks with varying depths $\{2, 4, \cdots, 10\}$, trained on 'plane' and 'car' images from CIFAR10.
+We compute LOOD over $500$ randomly chosen differing data, and observe under fixed depth, the LOOD under ReLU is more than $1.1\times$ higher than LOOD under GeLU in $95\%$ cases.
 We visualize randomly chosen $20$ differing data in \cref{fig:activation}.
-Under each fixed differing data, we also observe that the gap between LOOD under ReLU and LOOD under GeLU grows with the depth.
+For each fixed differing data, we also observe that the gap between LOOD under ReLU and LOOD under GeLU grows with the depth.
 This is consistent with the pattern predicted by our analysis in \cref{prop:activation}, i.e., GeLU gives rise to higher leakage in LOOD than ReLU activation, and their gap increases with depth.
-It is worth noting that for our experiments the LOOD optimization is done without constraining the query data norm.
-Therefore, our experiments shows that the result of \cref{prop:activation} could be valid in more general settings.
+It is worth noting that our experiments for the LOOD optimization are done without constraining the query data norm.
+Therefore, our experiments shows that \cref{prop:activation} could be valid in more general settings.